-A dental discount plan with Aetna has been available since January of 2006.
-If you enroll for this coverage and visit a participating provider you will receive an average discount of 28%.
+This is a dental discount plan.
+If you enroll in it and visit a participating provider, you will receive an average discount of 28%.
 Contact Aetna at 1-866-368-4825 for more information.
 Mention that you are a Penn retiree and give the Promotional Code Number 882016015.